authify/authify-api/README.md

 **`/organizations`**
 Organizations.
 These are high-level groupings of users and groups.
 Non-administrators should only be able to see limited amounts of information about organizations.

+**`/trusted-delegates`**
+Trusted Delegates.
+These are heavily-integrated applications that can offload some of the API's functionality (usually getting a user's credentials).
+All actions on this controller require `admin` access to Authify.
+See [Trusted Delegates](#trusted_delegates) below for more info.

 **`/users`**
 Users controller.